davidknezic/builds-and-i18n-issue/README.md

-# Repro: Vercel `builds` and Next.js `i18n` issue
+# Repro: Vercel `rewrites` and Next.js `i18n` issue

-We make extensive use of Vercel's `builds` feature, which allows us to build various API functions and our Next.js website all in one swoop, always ensuring compatibility between these components.
+We use _Vercel_ `rewrites` quite a lot in our project.

-The Vercel monorepo features currently can't guarantee that for us, as deployments can finish at different times or failing, leaving the components in an inconsistent state.
+We also have a Next.js site in our Vercel project.

-Enabling the Next.js `i18n` feature has however broken our current setup, as all API function requests now return `404 Not Found`.
+Since we've activated the Next.js `i18n` feature, our _Vercel_ rewrites are broken.

 ```diff
 module.exports = {